damianperera/openwrt-rpi/README.md

 > OpenWrt can also connect to printers, webcams, modems and soundcards.
 In general, an OpenWrt device can work with any hardware that has Linux support.
 >
 > ~ _[Devopedia](https://devopedia.org/openwrt)_

+OpenWrt for RPi 4 allows you to use your RPi 4 Model B as a configurable router, through which you can add an always-on VPN connection, network-wide adblock, a BitTorrent client and more.
+Simply flash the downloadable image (ref. below [instructions](#installation)) and get started immediately.

+### Use-cases
+1. Portable WiFi access point
+2. A secure WiFi/LAN router that routes all client traffic via a VPN
+    - Secure access to your home network using WireGuard or OpenVPN
+    - Secure your internet access and prevent your ISP from snooping on your internet activity
+4. A DNS server that blocks ads for all client traffic (adblock)
+5. Reduce latency even during heavy traffic
+6. Bypass restrictions and access Onion sites for all connected clients via Tor
+7. Create additional (highly configurable) guest WiFi access points

+For more use-cases visit the [OpenWrt Wiki](https://openwrt.org/reasons_to_use_openwrt#extensibility).

 ## Requirements
 - RPi 4 Model B